Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Residential

 The HIP comprises 3 components – Essential, Optional and Enhancement for Active Seniors (EASE) Improvements.
 If your block votes in favour of the HIP, you will enjoy Essential Improvements that are important for public health and safety.
 At the same time, you can opt for Optional and EASE improvements.
+The costs of the improvements are subsidised for Singaporean households.

 These compulsory improvements are considered necessary for public health, safety, and for technical reasons.
 They include:

-Since 2020, we have refreshed the HIP package to include more contemporary and better quality improvement items.
+Since 2020, we have refreshed the HIP package to include more contemporary and better-quality improvement items.
 These new fittings and finishes apply to HIP projects polling after 30 March 2020:

-Six horizontal stainless steel poles, which can be extended and retracted within the frame of the rack
+7 horizontal stainless steel poles, which can be extended and retracted within the frame of the rack

 Larger wall/ floor tiles

-Better quality sanitary fittings
+Better-quality sanitary fittings

 Decorative timber door or laminated timber door, with enhanced resistance against scratches

-To enhance the safety and comfort of seniors living in HDB flats, we have introduced EASE as an optional improvement.
-You may choose any of the following items based on your needs:
+To enhance the safety and comfort of seniors living in HDB flats, we have introduced EASE improvements as optional improvements.
+From 1 April 2024, we have refreshed the EASE package to include more improvement items.

 EASE (Direct Application)